 What are some companies poised to thrive in this sector?

-A number of hot startups in biotech are covered in chapter 6, including Counsyl, Science Exchange, Transcriptic, Benchling, and Cambrian Genomics.
+Some hot startups in biotech include Counsyl, Science Exchange, Transcriptic, Benchling, and Cambrian Genomics.
 Companies to watch that are crossing pharmaceutical and biotech spaces include Portola Pharmaceuticals, Tear Glucose Research, Dual Therapeutics, and Prosena Holdings.